mulle-core/mulle-sprintf/README.md

 # mulle-sprintf

-an extensible variant of sprintf.
+an extensible variant of sprintf written in C (C11).
 Because floating point is hard, FP conversion is handed down to sprintf.

 The extensibility is used in **MulleObjCFoundation** to add the '@' conversion character for object conversion.